 Mountaintop removal mining

-feet off the tops of mountains in order to reach the coal seams that
+is a form of strip mining in which coal companies use explosives to blast as much as 800 to 1000 feet off the tops of mountains in order to reach the coal seams that lie underneath.

-and miles of streams under piles of rubble hundreds of feet deep.
+The resulting millions of tons of waste rock, dirt, and vegetation are then dumped into surrounding valleys, burying miles and miles of streams under piles of rubble hundreds of feet deep.

-being blown up all over Appalachia.
-But with your help, we can put a
+Unfortunately, while Congress is moving to act, mountaintops are still being blown up all over Appalachia.
+But with your help, we can put a stop to it.

 Join Earth Justice and take action